Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: Additional Experimental Results

 \subsection{Ablation of Network Architecture.}

 We compare using multi-layer perceptrons (MLP) versus transformers~\citep{vaswani2017attention} for parameterization of the $Q$ and policy networks.
-The two networks share the same amount of parameters around $4\times 10^5$.
-We can see the transformer consistently outperform MLP.
+The two networks share the same number of parameters, around $4\times 10^5$.
+We can see that the transformer consistently outperforms MLP.